gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 #### September 19th, 2019

 It's been 6 months since I first reached out to the DVA for help.
 I still have had no treatment provided by the DVA.

+#### September 24th, 2019

+Frustrated with waiting, I reached out to my DVA contact.
+I also requested the report that Dr. Suddaby had prepared on me.

+> Hello Anita,
+>
+> it's been 3 weeks since my assessment and over 6 months since I reached out for help.
+Is there any word on when the DVA might provide me with treatment?
+Also, can I please get a copy of Dr. Suddaby's report for my own records.
+>
+> Thank you,
+>
+> Greg.

+Anita sent me a prompt response which was appreciated

+> Dear Mr Clarke,
+>
+> Thank you for your email.
+>
+> I have not received the report from Dr Suddaby as yet, I did receive an email from the medico-legal company (MLCOA) yesterday that they are following up on this.
+>
+> I will finalise your claim as soon as we get the report and, unless indicated otherwise by the doctor, I will forward you a copy of Dr Suddaby’s report with my decision letter.
+>
+> Please do not hesitate to contact me if you have any further queries regarding this matter.
+>
+> Kind Regards
+>
+> Anita (62210884)
+>
+> Senior Delegate, MRCA Liability
+>
+> Processing Team 2 | Sydney Office |Clients’ Benefits
+>
+> Department of Veterans’ Affairs